Epstein–Barr virus–associated lymphoproliferative diseases: Epstein–Barr virus–associated diffuse large B cell lymphoma associated with chronic inflammation

 Diffuse large cell lymphoma associated with chronic inflammation (DLBCL-CI) is an extremely rare EBV-positive DLBCL that arises as a mass in areas of longstanding inflammation, usually body cavities or narrow spaces.
 Almost all of the reported cases of DLBCL involve pyothorax-associated lymphoma (PAL).
 PAL occurs years after a pneumothorax is medically induced in order to collapse a lobe or entire lung around a cavity or to treat pleurisy (inflammation of the pleural cavity) caused by an otherwise uncontrollable condition, almost always pulmonary tuberculosis.
 Reports on it are primarily in Japanese elderly males.
 Far less commonly, DLBCL-CI occurs in association with other chronic inflammation conditions such as osteomyelitis, medical insertion of a foreign body (intrauterine contraceptive devices, metallic implants, surgical mesh), skin ulcers, and venous ulcers.
 Signs and symptoms of DLBCL-CI reflect the destructive effects of the malignancy in the affected areas.
 The infiltrative lesions consist of diffuse large EBV+ B cells in latency III amidst a variety of benign, EBV-negative chronic inflammatory white blood cells.
 The EBV+ large B cells in these lesions often have reduced expression of the CD20 antigen and contain genetic abnormalities such as mutations in P53, overexpression of Myc, and deletion of TNFAIP3.
-These abnormalities differ form those in the EBV+ large B cells of ordinary DLBCL.
+These abnormalities differ from those in the EBV+ large B cells of ordinary DLBCL.
 Studies suggest that the disease arises as the result of the EBV-driven proliferation of large B cells in a confined anatomical space that segregates them from immune surveillance. and/or of EBV-driven release of cytokines with anti-inflammatory activity (e.g. Interleukin 6 and Interleukin 10) that may also help the infected cells escape this surveillance.

 While DLBCL-CI is an aggressive malignancy, its treatment, particularly in localized disease, should include efforts to remove its underlying inflammatory causes.
 For example, PAL is a particularly aggressive form of DLBCL-CI.
 Nonetheless, surgical removal of the pleural tumor effectively treats the few cases in which it is localized and of low-grade.
-More severe cases of PAL have been treated with chemotherapy regimens such as CHOP but overall five-year survival rates with these regiments have been poor (~21%).
+More severe cases of PAL have been treated with chemotherapy regimens such as CHOP but overall five-year survival rates with these regimens have been poor (~21%).
 There are too few reports on the treatment of non-PAF forms of DLBCL-CI to make recommendations.